Top 5 Benefits of Bringing Plants Into Your Home

 It’s not just your physical health that gets a boost when you add plants to your home or workspace, it’s your mind as well.
 It will help elevate moods and improve your ability to focus.
 Oxygen is a key component in our brain’s ability to think sharply and plants take in carbon dioxide while expelling oxygen.
 We are the exact opposite, taking in oxygen and expelling carbon dioxide.

-Plants Help Activate The Law of Attraction in Your Favor
+4. Plants Help Activate The Law of Attraction in Your Favor

 According to ancient yogis and martial artists, qi (pronounced chi) enters the body with the breath, carried by oxygen.
 This life force improves the health and vitality of all major systems in the body.
 Qi is also the life force energy present in nature.
 When we are around nature, it’s like taking a bath in cleansing energy.
-Our aura interacts with the plants and helps clear lower vibrations, like a carwash removes dirt from the exterior of a car.
+Our aura interacts with the plants and helps clear lower vibrations like a car wash removes dirt from the exterior of a car.

 When choosing plants, think about the amount of sunlight they will get and research what they require to thrive.
 If you’re putting them in your bathroom, find plants that need lots of moisture.
 If your plant will be in a hot room, opt for species like palms, ferns, and cacti that thrive on heat.
 You can also find plants that emit higher levels of oxygen than others!

 Try it out for yourself!
 Get plants that will thrive in your living or work environment and see how your mind and body start to shift over time!
-This might have an immediate effect or it might start to create new behaviours in you that are less stress-based and come from a more calm and healthy foundation.
+This might have an immediate effect or it might start to create new behaviors in you that are less stress-based and come from a more calm and healthy foundation.

 Related Article: Can Feng Shui Relieve Stress?